GT-SVJ: Generative-Transformer-Based Self-Supervised Video Judge For Efficient Video Reward Modeling: Experiments and Results

 We perform several ablations to analyze the impacts of our proposed model components and training setups.

 \textbf{Effect of LoRA Placement.} We study the impact of applying LoRA adapters at different depths within the transformer architecture.
-While it is commonly assumed that adding LoRA to the final few layers is most effective -- since these layers typically capture fine-grained details and task-specific semantics -- we observe that this assumption is not always true.
+While it is commonly assumed that adding LoRA to the final few layers is most effective, since these layers typically capture fine-grained details and task-specific semantics, we observe some caveats.